-Newport benefits greatly from its proximity to Rhode Island’s many farms and fisheries.
-Additionally, restaurants showcase the talents of newly minted chefs from the culinary arts program at nearby Johnson & Wales University.
+Newport’s restaurants benefit greatly from the town’s proximity to Rhode Island’s many farms and fisheries.
+Whether you’re walking along the harbor or on the six blocks that constitute the Local Broadway District, you’ll have lots of varied dining experiences.
+Additionally, Newport restaurants showcase the talents of newly minted chefs from the culinary arts program at nearby Johnson & Wales University.

-The most traditional, and perhaps most popular, restaurants are those with direct water views or within walking distance to the town’s wharves and marina.
+The most popular, and perhaps the best, restaurants in Newport are those with direct water views, or those within walking distance to the town’s wharves and marina.
 Almost all offer a lobster roll and other New England standards, from a casual oyster bar to a more formal fine dining room.

 Pro Tip: During regatta and race season, try to score a seat on the lawn.
 Newport’s well-known races include America’s Cup and the Newport to Bermuda Race.

-Across the causeway on Goat Island and a perfect stop before returning to the Rhode Island mainland, Gurney’s Newport resort brings a taste of Montauk to Newport with seafood-centric Showfish.
+Across the causeway on Goat Island and a perfect stop before returning to the Rhode Island mainland, Newport Harbor Island Resort offers a new culinary destination for visitors with its seafood-centric The Restaurant.
 Set at the end of the expansive lobby, the stylish restaurant and lounge are popular among guests and locals looking for a getaway from the crowds.
 Sunsets are particularly dramatic here, with unobstructed views of the bay.

-Meat-eaters are not left out, and steaks, chicken preparations, and vegetarian appetizers will keep everyone happy.
-But you’d be remiss if you didn’t try one of the lobster dishes: a lobster roll served plain or spicy, lobster and kimchi fried rice, or the signature Angry Lobster, fragranced with a healthy dose of sriracha and scallions.
+Meat-eaters are not left out, and steaks, roasted Statler chicken, and vegetarian appetizers will keep everyone happy.
+But you’d be remiss if you didn’t try one of their lobster specialties.
+Try the lobster gnocchi, or the traditional or spicy lobster rolls for something a bit different.
 The restaurant takes particular pride in incorporating local proteins and vegetables into its seasonal menus.

-Pro Tip: Gurney’s loves to spice things up seasonally.
-In winter you can book an igloo for a warming cocktail before or after dinner.
+Pro Tip: Newport Harbor Island loves to spice things up seasonally.
+In winter, you can book an igloo for a warming cocktail before or after dinner.
 Water-facing chaise lounges are the place to be in summer.
 Fall and spring are glorious, with outdoor seating around the fire pits.

 3. The Living Room

-The Living Room presents a new dining concept that might make you forget you’ve ever favored a three-course meal at a traditional dining table.
-“LR,” as it’s known among locals, is a small-plate destination in the Brenton Hotel — it’s a circular room with a bar, sofas, and armchairs surrounded by panoramic windows.
+The Living Room presents a new, top-rated dining experience that might make you forget you’ve ever favored a three-course meal at a traditional dining table.
+“LR,” as it’s known among locals, is a small-plate destination in the Brenton Hotel — it’s a circular room with bar seating, sofas, and armchairs surrounded by panoramic windows.
 Seats are scattered, as in a living room, in friendly clusters around small tables or in front of a fireplace.

 Creativity at LR doesn’t end on the dinner plate.
 Maurice’s extensive multi-ingredient cocktails are sailing set favorites.
 Local beers and ciders also feature, along with nearly 20 wines by the glass.
 The Living Room also serves an enticing breakfast and brunch.